-• Effectively establishes a situation, one or more points of view, and introduces a narrator and/or characters

-- Creates a smooth progression of events - Effectively uses multiple narrative techniques, such as dialogue, description, pacing, reflection, and plot to develop rich, interesting experiences, events, and/or characters - Uses a variety of techniques consistently to sequence events that build on one another

-Uses precise words and phrases, details, and sensory language consistently to convey a vivid picture of the events Provides a conclusion that follows from the narrated experiences or events Integrates ideas and details from source material effectively Has very few or no errors in usage and/or conventions that interfere with meaning
+- Effectively establishes a situation, one or more points of view, and introduces a narrator and/or characters - Creates a smooth progression of events - Effectively uses multiple narrative techniques, such as dialogue, description, pacing, reflection, and plot to develop rich, interesting experiences, events, and/or characters - Uses a variety of techniques consistently to sequence events that build on one another - Uses precise words and phrases, details, and sensory language consistently to convey a vivid picture of the events - Provides a conclusion that follows from the narrated experiences or events - Integrates ideas and details from source material effectively - Has very few or no errors in usage and/or conventions that interfere with meaning

-TKAM: Narrative Practice 2
+TKAM: Narrative Practice

-- Choose a particularly striking scene from Chapters 1-9 of To Kill A Mockingbird involving one or more characters. - Rewrite the same scene from the other/another character's perspective.
+- Choose a particularly striking scene from Chapters 1-9 of To Kill A Mockingbird involving one or more characters. - Rewrite the scene from one of the character's perspectives.
 Describe the setting (time + place), thoughts, feelings, interactions, dialogue, and anything else that will make this scene believable...
 Is it staying true to the character?
 Does it sound like Harper Lee's version of the character stylistically?